MichaelZetune/Node-Game-iPhone-App/README.md

 # Node Game

 Now that I have some Swift and Xcode down, I wanted to try Apple's well-known API for game creation, SpriteKit.
-This is a very surface level program to just test what SpriteKit can do.
+This is a very surface level program to test what SpriteKit can do.

 Created as a project for Lambda Alpha Nu, a professional technology fraternity at UT Austin.